olliejday/ug4_project/notes/notes.md

 Trying on dense reward with new ac/obs space and new action inputs

 Running
+save more models at the start, sometimes completes quite early

+actions seem strange sometimes it flops and still pausing this could just be early learning behaviour

+give it multiple tries!

+itr10: messes up 1st and 3rd time but ok on 2nd

+xlower max eval path len in _train.py

+x increased joint forces -> solved flopping behaviour think some were too low think this was also perhaps causing the stopping - could have been an avoidance behaviour for parts where it would flop?

+---

+Trying on dense reward with new ac/obs space and new action inputs Now fixed a bug in joint forces

+Running
 ::::

 Q: Is it still stopping?
     Why?
 Bullet dynamics?